DELAWARE STATE POLICE AVIATION UNIT

 Captain Ronald W. Hagan

-The Aviation Section’s primary mission is to provide rapid transport of critically sick or injured persons to medical facilities and to support law enforcement ground personnel in the apprehension of criminal suspects.
+The Aviation Section’s primary missions are to provide rapid transport of critically sick or injured persons to medical facilities and to support law enforcement ground personnel in the apprehension of criminal suspects.
 The Section also conducts search and rescue operations, airborne security for visiting dignitaries, homeland security operations, photographic missions, narcotics interdiction, pursuit support and maritime security to name a few of the many missions.

 Delaware Air Rescue Team

-• 9 utilizations where the AED analyzed followed by a “No Shock Advised” prompt.
+• Eight utilizations where the AED analyzed followed by a “No Shock Advised” prompt.
 The patient was subsequently pronounced deceased.

-• 1 utilization where the AED analyzed followed by a “NO shock advised” prompt.
+• Three utilization where the AED analyzed followed by a “NO shock advised” prompt.
 Patient care was subsequently taken over by the paramedics.
 Upon arrival at the hospital the patient had a pulse.

-• 1 utilization where the trooper administered 2 shocks followed by CPR.
-The patient was subsequently transported to the hospital where they were pronounced deceased.
+• Three utilizations where the trooper administered multiple shocks followed by CPR.
+The patient was subsequently transported to the hospital where they were pronounced.

-• 1 utilization where the trooper administered 3 shock followed by the patient having a spontaneous return of circulation (ROC).
+• Two utilization where the trooper administered multiple shocks followed by the patient having a spontaneous return of circulation (ROC).
 The patient arrived at the hospital alive.

-For the 2011 calendar year the Delaware State Police had a total of 10 confirmed infectious disease exposures.
-In addition, there were a total of 10 cases that did not meet the exposure criteria; however, these incidences were documented and placed in a file.
+For the 2012 calendar year the Delaware State Police had a total of nine confirmed infectious disease exposures.
+In addition, there were a total of seven cases that did not meet the exposure criteria; however, these incidences were documented and placed in a file.

-Of significant Importance: There were two separate incidents this year involving exposure to scabies.
-In addition to receiving medical evaluation and treatment for those troopers who were exposed, both incidents required extensive decontamination of the state police facilities to include vehicles.
+Of significant importance: There was one incident this year involving exposure to scabies.
+In addition to receiving medical evaluation and treatment for those troopers who were exposed, this incident required extensive decontamination of the state police facilities to include vehicles.